Limitation laws have changed. To file an application for court action you must now prove that a debt exists and you must be owed a minimum of £5,000.

-You should present a bankruptcy petition to one of the UK courts 'in person' along with these other three documents:
+You should present a bankruptcy petition to one of the UK courts 'in person' along with these other documents:

 Your circumstances determine which court you should go to.
 Deliver your documents to the High Court if the debtor lives in London and owes you £50,000 or more or has 'no fixed abode' (no fixed or regular address).

 For other situations you should take your documents to the county court nearest to where the debtor lives or works.

 In this case you should choose the court which is nearest to the debtor's business address.
 An exception could be if the address changed in the last 6 months and they have been at their home address for longer.

 Note: You will need permission from the court to withdraw the petition.
 You may also need to provide a witness statement when you ask for a withdrawal.

 You can ask the court for permission to serve notice another way.
 This could be by post if you are unable to serve the petition in person.
 A statement of truth confirms that you have used a 'substituted service'.

 The court informs you where and when the petition is going to get heard (it will be at least 14 days after you served the petition to the debtor).